MyGet/MyGetDocs/Docs.Site/Docs/Release-Notes/MyGet-1.9.5.markdown

 * Improved status/error message when contributor fails pushing to a private feed on expired subscription plan
 * [Add package from feed dialog now allows specifying Lowest/Highest/HighestPatch setting for dependency resolution][5]
 * Support pre-authenticated feeds for clients that don't support basic authentication
-* Support Visual Studio Online as a package source
+* Support Visual Studio Team Services as a package source
 * [Improved RSS feed-endpoint][11] allowing you to receive feed activity notifications.
 Also enabled RSS auto-discovery on feed pages on the MyGet web site to facilitate detection of the RSS endpoint in the browser.
 * [Configure a feed's Report Abuse URL][19]
 * Support for NuGet 2.8.3